ValeriiKoniushenko/TheFlower/dependencies/boost_1_80_0/libs/gil/doc/html/_sources/image_processing/affine-region-detectors.rst.txt

 curvature in gradients, and other weights might be noisy.
-Basically overlay weights matrix over a corner, compute sum of ``s[i,j]=image[x + i, y + j] * weights[i, j]`` for ``i, j`` from zero to weight matrix dimensions, then move the window and compute again until all of the image is covered.
+Basically overlay weights matrix over a corner, compute sum of ``s[i,j]=image[x + i, y + j] * weights[i, j]`` for ``i, j`` from zero to weight matrix dimensions, then move the Window_ and compute again until all of the image is covered.

 **Response computation** is a matter of choice.
 Given the general form